Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ### Why the spaces before `<li>`?

 {% caption Spaces are helping you to read, always %}
-{% asset_img indentation.svg 500 260 a nested kitchen, table, basket & apples separated by spaces %}
+{% asset_img indentation.svg 500 260 "a nested kitchen, table, basket & apples separated by spaces 'a nested kitchen, table, basket & apples separated by spaces'" %}
 {% endcaption %}

 In order to prevent this problem, we use a convention: